aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/fill-region/_index.md

 > This is the **region from polygon** you were looking for.
 The `Region` object now represents the interior of that polygon.

-### Step 3: Exclude an Inner Region
+### Step 3: Exclude an inner region
-Often you need a “hole” inside a shape.
+`Region.Exclude` removes the pixels of a supplied shape from the current region, effectively creating a “hole.”
 We create a rectangle and exclude it from the main region.

 ```csharp
 GraphicsPath innerPath = new GraphicsPath();